hanswesterbeek/sample-voot-client/README.md

 # sample-voot-client
-A sample Voot Client in an OpenConext scenario
+A sample Voot Client in an OpenConext scenario.

+Login with username 'foo' and password 'bar'